Oxidation state: Use in nomenclature

 When it was realized that some metals form two different binary compounds with the same nonmetal, the two compounds were often distinguished by using the ending -ic for the higher metal oxidation state and the ending -ous for the lower.
-For example, FeCl_{3} is ferric chloride and FeCl_{2} is ferrous chloride.
+For example, FeCl3 is ferric chloride and FeCl2 is ferrous chloride.
 This system is not very satisfactory (although sometimes still used) because different metals have different oxidation states which have to be learned: ferric and ferrous are +3 and +2 respectively, but cupric and cuprous are +2 and +1, and stannic and stannous are +4 and +2.
 Also, there was no allowance for metals with more than two oxidation states, such as vanadium with oxidation states +2, +3, +4, and +5.

 This system has been largely replaced by one suggested by Alfred Stock in 1919 and adopted by IUPAC in 1940.
-Thus, FeCl_{2} was written as iron(II) chloride rather than ferrous chloride.
+Thus, FeCl2 was written as iron(II) chloride rather than ferrous chloride.
 The Roman numeral II at the central atom came to be called the "Stock number" (now an obsolete term), and its value was obtained as a charge at the central atom after removing its ligands along with the electron pairs they shared with it.